Sunset Cliffs Classic Invitational Tournament Information

 The other things that you should consider, as the list of matches is revealed;

-1. Whether there is a potential conflict of interests created because you have been scheduled to adjudicate your own university, or people with whom you have relationships that are likely to bias your judgement.
+1. Whether there is a potential conflict of interests created because you have been scheduled to adjudicate your own university, or people with whom you have relationships that are likely to bias your judgment.

 2. Whether you have adjudicated one or more of the teams in the forthcoming round more than twice in succession.